-However, we cannot apply the same difference-and-differences approach used in the county-level analysis for this individual-level analysis, as we do not observe pre-War outcomes for individuals in our data sources.28 Our approach, therefore, is to measure post-period differences between individuals who resided as children in counties that received plants compared to those who resided in counties that did not.
-In these analyses the identifying assumption is that, conditional on a basic set of observable characteristics, plant sitings were fully as good as random.
-If this assumption holds, then, conditional on the sufficient set of covariates, difference-in-differences (DD) and post-period differences (PPD) estimates should be identical in expectation-up to noise in pre-period outcome levels.
+However, we cannot apply the same difference-and-differences approach used in the county-level analysis for this individual-level analysis, as we do not observe pre-War outcomes for individuals in our data sources.29 Our approach, therefore, is to measure post-period differences between individuals who resided as children in counties that received plants compared to those who resided in counties that did not.
+These analyses require the conditional independence assumption to hold-specifically, it must be the case that, conditional on the propensity score or the corresponding covariate set, plant assignment is asgood-random.
+If this assumption holds, difference-in-differences (DD) and post-period differences (PPD) estimates should be identical in expectation-up to noise in pre-period outcome levels.
 This is partially testable through comparison of PPD and DD effects for outcome variables for which we have full panel data.

-Table 7 compares of DD and PPD estimates of our main county-level wage effects under various sets of covariates, focusing on the period around 1980 for which we observe individual earnings outcomes.
-We first use our baseline covariate excluding pre-period income variables to ensure there is no mechanical equivalence between the DD and PPD estimates.
-We find that PPD and DD propensity score estimates of effects on manufacturing and retail wages are highly similar.
-Including pre-war earnings covariates has close to no impact on the PPD estimates.
-For comparison, we examine PPD effects on 1980 median
+We examine the plausibility of the post-period difference estimates in Table 7.
+First, we compare DD and PPD estimates of our main county-level wage effects under various sets of covariates, focusing on the period around 1980 for which we observe individual earnings outcomes.
+Starting with our baseline covariate set (which excludes pre-war income variables) we find that PPD and DD propensity score estimates of effects on manufacturing and retail wages and median family incomes are practically identical.
+Including pre-war earnings and industry covariates has essentially no impact on the PPD estimates.